-Active student participation in learning will be promoted through teaching methods that include lectures, class discussions, computer lab sessions, weekly reaction papers, and extended essays.
+Active student participation in learning will be promoted through teaching methods that include lectures, class discussions, computer lab sessions, tutorials, practical peer interactions, and an extended essay.

 Upon successful completion, students will have the knowledge and skills to:

-- assess the rigor of proposed research and research methodologies;
+- Assess the rigour of research methodologies and practical methods.

-- critically analyse, design, operationalise, and write research studies with attention to methodologies and methods.
+- Critically analyse, design and write research studies with attention to methodologies and methods.

-- Final Qualitative Assignment: Critical Review of the Conceptualisation and Operationalisation of a Qualitative Methodology (20) [LO 3,4,6]
+- Final qualitative assignment: Critical review of the conceptualisation and operationalisation of a qualitative methodology (2000 words) (20) [LO 3,4,6]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.